 I consider anything beyond HTML to be advanced web site design/development.
 Whereas the aforementioned basic techniques for accessibility are easy enough that even I can do it, techniques beyond this require people who have either taken classes in web design and development or have experience in such.
 Advanced web designers or developers can:

-When recruiting for a web designer or developer, whether paid or
+When recruiting for a web designer or developer, whether paid

-role should have a basic understanding of web accessibility, know how to
+"Candidates for this role should have a basic understanding of

-use CSS, and know how to build a web site that a non web designer can
+web site that a non web designer can make simple text changes

-make simple text changes to." you can also ask for someone who "has
+to." you can also ask for someone who "has taken at least one

-taken at least one course in accessible web design."
+course in accessible web design."

 You might want to ask candidates if they understand this guidance: for web sites that use CSS, consider this tweet from accessibility expert Denis Boudreau that says